Polymer/old-docs-site/0.9/docs/devguide/local-dom.md

     var insert = document.createElement('div');
     Polymer.dom(this.$.container).insertBefore(insert, this.$.first);

 Sometimes it's necessary to access the elements which have been distributed to a given `<content>` insertion point or to know to which `<content>` a given node has been distributed.
-The `getDistributedNodes` and `getDestinationInsertionPoints` respectively provide this information.
+The `getDistributedNodes` and `getDestinationInsertionPoints` methods, respectively, provide this information:

-Example:

     <x-foo>
       <div></div>